-Objective 15.1d - Maintain or enhance freshwater water quality in each Freshwater Management Unit so that the annual median E. coli level is <≤260 per 100 ml, as measured by the Council's State of the Environment monitoring programme.
+Objective 15.1d - Maintain or enhance freshwater water quality so that the annual median E. coli level is ≤260 per 100 ml, as measured by the Council's State of the Environment monitoring programme.

 The NPSFM identifies human heath for recreation as a national value of freshwater and secondary contact recreation as a compulsory national value of freshwater.
 Secondary contact recreation is activity that involves occasional immersion and some ingestion of water, such as boating or wading.
 The NPSFM has determined that Escheria coli (E. coli) bacteria are to be an attribute of the suitability of the water for contact recreation.
 The majority of Marlborough's rivers that are monitored have an attribute state of "A" for secondary contact recreation.
 The community has a strong desire to maintain or enhance Marlborough's existing water quality and Objective A2 of the NPSFM requires this to occur.
-For this reason, and having considered the matters set out in (f) of Policy CA2 of the NPSFM, the aim is to maintain an attribute state of A for secondary contact recreation in each FMU.
-Where water quality in the FMU does not currently meet an attribute state of A, the aim is to enhance water quality to meet this state.
+For this reason, and having considered the matters set out in (f) of Policy CA2 of the NPSFM, the aim is to maintain an attribute state of A for secondary contact recreation.
+Where water quality does not currently meet an attribute state of A, the aim is to enhance water quality to meet this state.
 The numeric attribute states for A are specified in Objective 15.1d.
-The FMUs relevant to this objective are in Freshwater Management Unit - Map 5.
+The freshwater units relevant to this objective are water Resource Units detailed in Schedule 1 of Appendix 5.